Adam Enfroy Logo

 Facebook ads can cater to a large audience, allowing you to laser-target your ideal customer.

-For example, you can target people who live in a particular area, who work in a specific industry, or who have expressed interest in similar events in the past.
+For example, you can target people who live in a particular area, work in a specific industry, or have expressed interest in similar events.

 Lead generation is one of the most common use cases for Facebook ads, and promoting your webinar is a great way to generate leads.